 Rudo de Ruijter is an independent analyst based in The Netherlands.

 Ryan Danks is a Project Engineer for a wind engineering consulting company.
 After living in Stoney Creek for many years he and his fiancée are now enjoying all Ward 2 has to offer.

 Ryan McGreal, the editor of Raise the Hammer, lives in Hamilton with his family and works as a programmer, writer and consultant.
 Ryan volunteers with Hamilton Light Rail, a citizen group dedicated to bringing light rail transit to Hamilton.
-Several of his essays have been published in the Hamilton Spectator, and he occasionally blogged for OpenFile Hamilton.
-Ryan also maintains a personal website and has been known to post passing thoughts on twitter.
+Several of his articles have been published in the Hamilton Spectator.
+He also maintains a personal website and has been known to post passing thoughts on Twitter @RyanMcGreal.

-Ryan Moran was born and raised in Hamilton, after obtaining an MBA in strategic marketing at the DeGroote School of Business at McMaster University, where he also did a Bachelors of Arts in a combined major of Political Science and Theatre & Film, he joined the staff of factor[e] design initiative as their Marketing Communications Specialist.
+Ryan Moran was born and raised in Hamilton's Strathcona neighbourhood.
+After obtaining an MBA in strategic marketing at the DeGroote School of Business at McMaster University, where he also did a Bachelors of Arts in a combined major of Political Science and Theatre & Film, he joined the staff of factor[e] design initiative as their Marketing Communications Specialist.

 Professionally, Ryan has been engaged with a number of consulting projects, particularly pertaining to topics of youth community development, marketing and social engagement, through both electronic and interpersonal means.
-He has previously worked for the McMaster Students Union, and ArcelorMittal Dofasco, and is currently the chair of the Hamilton Hive.
+He has previously worked for the McMaster Students Union, and ArcelorMittal Dofasco, and is a former chair of Hamilton Hive.

 Sam Merulla is the City Councillor for Ward 4 in Hamilton.